apache/nuttx/configs/sam4e-ek/README.txt

        CONFIG_NSH_DHCPC=y                  : Tells NSH to use DHCPC, not : the fixed addresses

+    4. This configuration has the DMA-based SPI0 and AT25 Serial FLASH support enabled by default.
+This can be easily disabled or reconfigured (See see the configuration settings and usage notes above in the section entitled "AT25 Serial FLASH").

-    4. This configuration has been used for verifying the touchscreen on on the SAM4E-EK LCD.
+    5. This configuration has been used for verifying the touchscreen on on the SAM4E-EK LCD.
 With these modifications, you can include the touchscreen test program at apps/examples/touchscreen as an NSH built-in application.
 You can enable the touchscreen and test by modifying the